 Narrowboats can be quite roomy with plenty of headroom.
-Longer vessels can accommodate up to twelve people.
+Longer craft can sleep up to 12 people.

 Some of our major canals and rivers have a wider set of dimensions and so can accommodate boats of up to 14ft wide – this is where the barge comes in.
 These spacious vessels are the 4X4s of the waterways but with more space comes fewer routes, as these boats are obviously limited to those canals and rivers that can handle them.

-Cruisers can also accommodate large parties but they are more flexible in their design.
+These too can also host large parties but they are more flexible in their design.
 You could choose one that's smaller and easier to manoeuvre or even a cruiser that has steering above and below deck – ideal for moving your boat in comfort come rain or shine.